romainbessugesmeusy/vx220-dashboard/README.md

 ### Main Application

-The main application is built with imgui and Rust, and runs on the Raspberry Pi 4.
+The main application is built with femtovg and Rust, and runs on the Raspberry Pi 4.
 The UI is running on the main thread, while the telemetry is running on a separate thread.

 The raspberry pi is sending video signal to two HDMI monitors.
 One behind the steering wheel and one in the center console.
 The center console monitor will primarily display the rear view camera feed in race mode, and a custom UI in road mode.

 #### UI

-The UI is built with imgui-wgpu, and is located under the ui/ folder.
+The UI is built with femtovg, and is located under the ui/ folder.
 It will make use of custom widgets defined in the src/ui/widgets/ folder.
 Graphical assets are located under the assets/ folder.

-__Why imgui-wgpu?__
+__Why femtovg?__
-- imgui is a mature and well-documented UI library that generates high-performance native UI.
+- femtovg is a lightweight, high-performance 2D vector graphics library
-- its Rust bindings are actively maintained and up to date.
+- It provides modern OpenGL-based rendering
-- wgpu is a modern, fast, and easy to use GPU library for Rust, relying on the WebGPU API.
+- It has good Rust bindings and is actively maintained
-- imgui-wgpu looks active and maintained
+- It's well-suited for real-time dashboard applications

 #### Connection to Racebox Micro